-Adjusted net profit under non-HKFRS financial measures is defined as profit for the year attributable to owners of the Company excluding non-recurring listing expenses.
-As listing expenses are non-recurring in nature and not related to the performance of the Group's operation, the Directors consider that the presentation of the Group's adjusted net profit under non-HKFRS financial measures by eliminating the impact of listing expenses can better reflect the operational performance during the respective years.
+Adjusted net profit under non-HKFRS financial measures is defined as profit for the year attributable to holders of the Company excluding non-recurring listing expenses and Share Award Scheme expenses.
+As listing expenses and Share Award Scheme expenses are non-recurring in nature and not related to the performance of the Group's operation, the Directors consider that the presentation of the Group's adjusted net profit under non-HKFRS financial measures by eliminating the impact of listing expenses and Share Award Scheme expenses can better reflect the operational performance during the respective years.
 Furthermore, the Group's management also uses the non-HKFRS financial measures to assess the Group's operating performance and formulate business plans.
 The Group believes that the non-HKFRS financial measures provide useful information to the investors about its core business operations, which they can use to evaluate the Group's operating results and understand its consolidated results of operations in the same manner as the management.
 The following table sets forth a reconciliation of the Group's adjusted net profit under non-HKFRS financial measures for the years indicated to that prepared in accordance with HKFRS measures: